sdm4fzi/aas2openapi/README.md

 docker-compose -f basyx-compose.yaml up
 ```

 We can now run the middleware script with python and access it at `http://localhost:8000/`.
 Documentation of the generated Rest API is at `http://localhost:8000/docs` and the openAPI Specification is available at `http://localhost:8000/openapi.json`.
-The GraphQL API is at `http://localhost:8000/graphql` and comes also with a graphical viewer.

 Lastly, we can build a docker image of the middleware and run it in a docker-compose as a container.
 To do so, just adjust the provided Dockerfile and docker-compose.yaml of this package to fit your needs based on the provided example in the file docker_app.py.